Hantao-Lin/ChatBot-on-World-Data-Regulations/README.md

 promptly equip stakeholders with pertinent global data regulation information.
 Alex is designed to narrow the informational divide and simplify legal data accessibility, thereby enhancing decision-making for business owners and stakeholders alike.

+## Data Source
+The data used is from DLA Piper's Data [Protection Laws of the World Page](https://www.dlapiperdataprotection.com/index.html?t=about&c=AL).
+The dataset is a pdf of 25.4 MB.

 ## Research
 In our research, we leveraged the hierarchical structure of ontologies as our logical foundation for developing the chatbot.
 The dataset employed encompasses a comprehensive array of data